European Qualifications Framework: Scope

 The EQF applies to all types of education, training and qualifications, from school education to academic, professional and vocational.
 This approach shifts the focus from the traditional system which emphasises 'learning inputs', such as the length of a learning experience, or type of institution.
 It also encourages lifelong learning by promoting the validation of non-formal and informal learning.

-This reflects a wider shift within which the EQF is acting as a catalyst for reforms: most Member States are now developing their own National Qualifications Frameworks (NQFs) based on learning outcomes.
-Several countries (IE, MT, UK, FR and BE-Flanders) already have one in force.
+This reflects a wider shift within which the EQF is acting as a catalyst for reforms.
+National qualifications frameworks have since been developed or updated across Europe, with national coordination points supporting the referencing of national frameworks to the EQF.
+In Ireland, Quality and Qualifications Ireland is the designated EQF National Coordination Point.
+The Irish National Framework of Qualifications is aligned with the EQF and the Framework for Qualifications of the European Higher Education Area, with an updated referencing report completed in 2020.

 At present, an enterprise in France may hesitate to recruit a job applicant from, say, Sweden, because it does not understand the level of the qualifications presented by the Swedish candidate.
 But once the EQF is fully implemented, a Swedish person's certificates will bear a reference to an EQF reference level.
 The French authorities will have already decided where their own national certificates in the field concerned lie, so the French enterprise would use the EQF reference to get a better idea of how the Swedish qualification compares to French qualifications.